 Level 1.
 Inputs are unadjusted quoted prices in active markets to which the Company had access at the measurement date for identical, unrestricted assets or liabilities.
-The Company had no Level 1 financial assets or liabilities as of December 2021 and December 2020.
+The Company had no Level 1 financial assets or liabilities as of December 2022 and December 2021.

 Level 2.
 Inputs to valuation techniques are observable, either directly or indirectly.
-The Company had an immaterial financial liability classified as Level 2 as of December 2021 and no level 2 financial assets as of December 2020.
+The Company had an immaterial financial liability classified as Level 2 as of December 2022 and December 2021.